 Personal teaching slides are generally lost when educators switch to other pursuits or retire.
 Even when left to designated successors, images are of limited use unless they are annotated and catalogued and made available.
 In time we hope that continuing to combine individual collections will result in a broad, global educational resource.
 With the extensive globalization of education it is our goal to provide a tool to pass information from educators to practitioners and from practitioners to farm personnel.

 Maarten Drost, DVM (ISU '62) Dipl ACT.
-Project Director
+Active Project Director

 The Visual Guides began as a collection of images compiled by Dr. Maarten Drost over a period of 30+ years as a Theriogenologist on the faculties of the University of California Davis and the University of Florida, as well as Utrecht University in The Netherlands and Colorado State University during sabbatical leaves.
 The foundation for this image atlas was laid during his stint as a visiting professor to Cornell University during the 1972/73 academic year, with numerous slides provided from the teaching collections of Dr. Stephen J. Roberts and Dr. Kenneth McEntee.
 Images subsequently added have been generously contributed by friends, colleagues, and users of the Visual Guides.
 The images are categorized by subject and topic, and each is given a title and a caption, and the original source of the image is acknowledged and referenced.